maniospas/pygrank/docs/tips/big.md

 For compatibility with `networkx` and other historical practices, these are not the default parameters values.
 However, they tend to work well in big graphs.
-A little explanation on the choices:
-- Personalized PageRank is equivalent to stochastic random walks with average length *1/(1-alpha)* hops away from seed nodes.
-- At the same time, you need a small enough numerical tolerance to make sure that your numer of seeds divided by your number of nodes is not immediately smaller than that.
-- Higher diffusion parameters *alpha* and lower numerical tolerances increase the number of iterations it takes for recursive graph filters to converge.
+As a little explanation on the choices, personalized PageRank is equivalent to stochastic random walks with average length *1/(1-alpha)* hops away from seed nodes.
+At the same time, you need a small enough numerical tolerance to make sure that your numer of seeds divided by your number of nodes is not immediately smaller than that.
+Finaklly, higher diffusion parameters *alpha* and lower numerical tolerances increase the number of iterations it takes for recursive graph filters to converge.
 Thus, a higher cap to the computational limit should be placed to make sure that this is not exceeded before convergence.

+!!! info
-:warning: As a last failsafe against unforeseen convergence properties, make sure that you run algorithms with computational limits within allocated budget.
+    As a last failsafe against unforeseen convergence properties, make sure that you run algorithms

-### My communities do not comprise enough members.
+    with computational limits within allocated budget.

+### Few data.

-Try to increase the receptive field of node ranking algorithms, for example by increasing *alpha* in pagerank.
+If your communities have too few members, try to increase the receptive field of node ranking algorithms, for example by increasing *alpha* in pagerank.
 If you have increased the receptive field but require more expansions try applying the `SeedOversampling()` and, if you are fine with its computational